-Matthew Moodhe has more than 20 years of experience representing Common Interest Community Associations (condominium, townhome, homeowner, Master) in all areas of community association law including: association governance and board procedure, declaration interpretation and amendments, rules enforcement, assessment collection, real estate tax reduction, vendor contract review and dispute litigation, association and board insurance coverage and defense, governmental relations and crime prevention programs.
+Matthew Moodhe has more than 20 years of experience representing condominium, homeowner (HOA), and townhome community associations in all areas of community association law including: association governance and board procedure, declaration interpretation and amendments, rules enforcement, assessment collection, real estate tax reduction, vendor contract review and dispute litigation, association and board insurance coverage and defense, governmental relations and crime prevention programs.

 Matthew has been a member of the firm's Executive Committee since 2007 and served as the firm's Managing Principal (2010-2013).
 In these roles, he has been integrally involved with the firm’s strategic development and advancement.